runeanielsen/otp-cli/README.md

 ## Note

-This is not cross-platform, only tested on Unix based systems.
+This is not cross-platform, only tested on Linux and might work on other Unix-like systems, but never tested.

 Project is still under development and not ready for use.